All Episodes

 It is out of New York.

-New York City jazz musician and martial arts instructor pleaded guilty yesterday to pledging allegiance to Al Qaeda and offering to train would-be terrorists in hand-to-hand combat.
+New York City jazz musician and martial arts instructor pleaded guilty yesterday to pledging allegiance to al-Qaeda and offering to train would-be terrorists in hand-to-hand combat.

 So New York City jazz musician did this.

-Alonsie attracted attention in 2004 when apparently in protest against his treatment by the FBI, he attempted suicide by setting himself on fire in front of the White House.
+Alansi attracted attention in 2004 when apparently in protest against his treatment by the FBI, he attempted suicide by setting himself on fire in front of the White House.

-I knew the Secretary of State had designated Al Qaeda as a terrorist organization.
+I knew the Secretary of State had designated Al-Qaeda as a terrorist organization.

 Now, this Tariq ibn Osman Shah faces up to 15 years in prison.

-It'll be sentenced on July 10th.
+He'll be sentenced on July 10th.

 One of four men charged with conspiring to provide material support to groups the U.S. says are involved in terrorist activities.

-Was it the NSA spy program that nailed Tariq Ibn Osman Shah?
+Was it the NSA spy program that nailed Tariq ibn Osman Shah?

 Libs will hate this.

-The guy's uh pled guilty.
+The guys pled guilty.

 Look at this headline.

-The United States will overcome a housing slowdown and will avert recession while they rested a global economy is in sound health.
+The United States will overcome a housing slowdown and will avert recession while the rest of the global economy is in sound health, the IMF International Monetary Fund said Thursday.

 The message here is reassuring.

-We do not think the U.S. is heading for a recession, said the new chief economist of the IMF, Simon Johnson.
+Do not think the U.S. is heading for a recession, said the new chief economist of the IMF, Simon Johnson.

 But at the moment, other parts of the world are healthy.

-So uh damn it.
+So, damn it.

-Damn it, damn it.
+Damn it.

-We're gonna escape a recession.
+We're going to escape a recession.

-Damn that Bush, he always just lucks out, doesn't he?
+He always just lucks out, doesn't he?

 Barbara in St. Louis.

-Uh, I'm glad you called.
+I'm glad you called.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.